A Comparative Evaluation of Quantification Methods: Algorithms for Quantification

 \begin{enumerate} \item \textbf{Classify and Count (CC).} This trivial approach applies a classifier and counts the number of times each class is predicted \citep{forman_quantifying_2008}.

-\item \textbf{Probabilistic Classify and Count (PCC).} This approach takes probabilistic predictions, i.e., continuous values between zero and one, and averages the predictions of all instances to estimate the class prevalences \citep{forman_quantifying_2008, bella_quantification_2010}.
+\item \textbf{Probabilistic Classify and Count (PCC).} This method takes probabilistic predictions, i.e., continuous values between zero and one, and averages the predictions of all instances to estimate the class prevalences \citep{forman_quantifying_2008, bella_quantification_2010}.

 \item \textbf{\SVMperf optimization (SVM-Q, SVM-K).} This pair of methods applies the so-called \SVMperf classifier, which is an adaptation of traditional support vector machines which can be optimized for multivariate loss functions \citep{joachims_support_2005}.
 Based on this algorithm, multiple classifiers with different quantification-oriented loss functions have been proposed.
 For instance, \citet{esuli_ai_2010} have proposed to use the Kullback-Leibler Divergence (SVM-K), while \citet{barranquero_quantification-oriented_2015} have developed the \emph{Q-measure} for that purpose (SVM-Q).